RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

   * If so, what libraries have you used?
   * **I have used Jade and React (if that counts as a templating language?).**
 * Explain "hoisting".
+  * **JavaScript hoists function declarations, `function foo() {return 'I am foo';` and variable declarations, but not assignments to the top of the scope.
+This means that you can call functions before they are actually defined.
+If you reference a variable before it is declared the variable will be undefined, versus referencing it before it is defined, which results in `variable is not defined` error.**
 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?